 The Britten Theatre is one of London’s best-loved opera venues.
 Its responsive acoustics and intimate auditorium are appreciated by performers and audiences alike.

-With excellent technical facilities, the theatre is in regular use as the focus of the RCM’s thriving International Opera School, but also hosts a variety of instrumental performances, including a chamber music series and concerts by the RCM Big Band.
+With excellent technical facilities, the theatre is in regular use as the focus of the thriving RCM Opera Studio, but also hosts a variety of instrumental performances, including a chamber music series and concerts by the RCM Big Band.
 It benefits from an orchestra pit for 80 musicians, a Steinway grand piano, four dressing rooms, a seating capacity of 400, as well as its own bar and foyer.

 Walking onto the Britten Theatre stage